YicongHong/Discrete-Continuous-VLN/README.md

 ### Installation

 Follow the [Habitat Installation Guide](https://github.com/facebookresearch/habitat-lab#installation) to install [`habitat-lab`](https://github.com/facebookresearch/habitat-lab) and [`habitat-sim`](https://github.com/facebookresearch/habitat-sim).
-We use version [`v0.1.7`](https://github.com/facebookresearch/habitat-lab/releases/tag/v0.1.7) in our experiments, same as in the VLN-CE, please refer to [VLN-CE](https://github.com/jacobkrantz/VLN-CE) page for more details.
+We use version [`v0.1.7`](https://github.com/facebookresearch/habitat-lab/releases/tag/v0.1.7) in our experiments, same as in the VLN-CE, please refer to the [VLN-CE](https://github.com/jacobkrantz/VLN-CE) page for more details.
 In brief:

 1. Create a virtual environment.
 We develop this project with Python 3.6.
     ```bash
-    conda create -n dcvln python3.6
+    conda create -n dcvln python=3.6
     conda activate dcvln
     ```